ocp-power-automation/ocs-upi-kvm/README.md

 The **RHCOS_RELEASE** parameter is specific to the **OCP_VERSION** and is set internally to the [latest available *rhcos* image available](https://mirror.openshift.com/pub/openshift-v4/ppc64le/dependencies/rhcos/) provided that it is not set by the user.
 The internal setting may be outdated.

+The **DNS_BACKUP_SERVER** parameter names a secondary DNS server.
+The default value should be overridden if the cluster to be deployed is behind a firewall.

 The supported **OCP_VERSION**s are 4.4 - 4.7.